icerpc/icerpc-csharp/README.md

 ## Modular and extensible

-When you make a RPC with IceRPC, your request and response travel through an invocation pipeline (on the client side) and a dispatch pipeline (on the server side):
+When you make an RPC with IceRPC, your request and response travel through an invocation pipeline (on the client side) and a dispatch pipeline (on the server side):

 ```mermaid